 Books will be shared with children daily.
 They will engage in daily story time and be exposed to a variety of picture books.
-Weeks 4 -6 will introduce newer, longer texts to the children that they may or may not have seen before.
-As a group, children will begin to summarise the key events in the story, using props or visual prompts where appropriate.
+Children will be introduced to a new text weekly that they may or may not have seen before.
+This will range in genre (poetry, fiction, nonfiction) and be linked to the weekly theme.
+As a group, children will begin to summarise the key events in the story, using props or